LukeyQ1/Q-Engine/README.md

 #### Miscellaneous
-- Camera - Convert to and from world and screen coordinates and set render scale
+- Camera - Convert to and from world and screen coordinates and set render scale.
+Perform camera culling to reduce textures rendered.
 - Timer - FPS Counter and functions for timestep.
 Also includes multiple purpose timer class
 - MainGame - Virtual class provides structure for a game.
 Game inherits and overrides virtual functions, can be run simply with `run()`